How to Calculate the ROI of Customer Service Knowledge Management

 However, there’s a lot more that goes into the ROI of knowledge management in customer service.

-The ROI of Knowledge Management in Customer Service
+2. Identify the KPIs of Knowledge Management in Customer Service

 Let’s look at some crucial KPIs you should track, broken down into customer and customer support team KPIs.
 Just remember, each of these KPIs indirectly impacts your ROI.
 Calculating these will help you accurately estimate the ROI of your knowledge management in customer service.